Flood Risk at Nuclear Power Plants

 As the 2011 NRC report points out, dam failures are far from rare; there have been more than 700 of them in the U.S. since 1975.
 The NRC has estimated the likelihood of failure at one particular dam—the Jocassee dam, which lies a few miles upstream of the Oconee Nuclear Station in South Carolina—at approximately 1 in 180 over the 20 years remaining on its license to operate.

 While 1 in 180 may sound like a reasonably low probability, it is high enough to require corrective action according to NRC standards.
 And when we consider that 34 nuclear plants lie downstream from more than 50 dams, the cumulative likelihood of at least one plant being affected by a dam failure is too high to ignore—especially since these risk estimates do not account for the impacts of earthquakes or the possibility of sabotage.

 The NRC's responsibility

 Almost as worrisome as the threat of dam failure itself is the fact that the NRC apparently was aware of the increased risk for years before addressing it—and passages indicating this were blacked out in the 2011 report on its original release, according to an NRC engineer, Richard Perkins, who contacted the agency's Inspector General in September 2012.
 The NRC had claimed that the redactions were necessary for security reasons, but Perkins asserted that the agency's real motive was to avoid embarrassment.

-It is time for the NRC to fulfill its responsibility to the public and act to ensure that the threat of flood risk is adequately addressed at our nation's nuclear plants, before a dam failure precipitates an American Fukushima.
+The NRC should fulfill its responsibility to the public and act to ensure that the threat of flood risk is adequately addressed at our nation's nuclear plants.